Troy weight: History

 Many aspects of the troy weight system were indirectly derived from the Roman monetary system.
 Before they used coins, early Romans used bronze bars of varying weights as currency.
 An aes grave ("heavy bronze") weighed one pound.
 One twelfth of an aes grave was called an uncia, or in English, an "ounce".
 Before the adoption of the metric system, many systems of troy weights were in use in various parts of Europe, among them Holland troy, Paris troy, etc. Their values varied from one another by up to several percentage points.
-Troy weights were first used in England in the 15th century, and were made official for gold and silver in 1527.
-The British Imperial system of weights and measures (also known as Imperial units) was established in 1824, prior to which the troy weight system was a subset of pre-Imperial English units.
+Troy weights were first used in England in the 15th century and were made official for gold and silver in 1527.
+The British Imperial system of weights and measures (also known as imperial units) was established in 1824, prior to which the troy weight system was a subset of pre-imperial English units.

-The troy ounce in use today is essentially the same as the British Imperial troy ounce (1824–1971), adopted as an official weight standard for United States coinage by Act of Congress on May 19, 1828.
+The troy ounce in modern use is essentially the same as the British Imperial troy ounce (1824–1971), adopted as an official weight standard for United States coinage by act of Congress on May 19, 1828.
 The British Imperial troy ounce (known more commonly simply as the imperial troy ounce) was based on, and virtually identical with, the pre-1824 British troy ounce and the pre-1707 English troy ounce.
-(1824 was the year the British Imperial system of weights and measures was adopted, 1707 was the year of the Act of Union which created the Kingdom of Great Britain.)
-Troy ounces have been used in England since about 1400 and the English troy ounce was officially adopted for coinage in 1527.
+(1824 was the year the British Imperial system of weights and measures was adopted; 1707 was the year of the Act of Union which created the Kingdom of Great Britain.)
+Troy ounces have been used in England since the early 15th century, and the English troy ounce was officially adopted for coinage in 1527.
 Before that time, various sorts of troy ounces were in use on the continent.

 The troy ounce and grain were also part of the apothecaries' system.
-This was long used in medicine, but has now been largely replaced by the metric system (milligrams).

-The only troy weight in widespread use today is the British Imperial troy ounce and its American counterpart.
-Both are currently based on a grain of 0.06479891 gram (exact, by definition), with 480 grains to a troy ounce (compared with 437 1/2 grains for an ounce avoirdupois).

-The British Empire abolished the 12-ounce troy pound in the 19th century, though it has been retained (although rarely used) in the American system.
-Larger amounts of precious metals are conventionally counted in hundreds or thousands of troy ounces (or in kilograms).
+This was long used in medicine, but has been largely replaced by the metric system (milligrams).
+The only troy weight in widespread use is the British Imperial troy ounce and its American counterpart.
+Both are based on a grain of 0.06479891 gram (exact, by definition), with 480 grains to a troy ounce (compared with 437 1/2 grains for an ounce avoirdupois).
+The British Empire abolished the 12-ounce troy pound in the 19th century.
+It has been retained, though rarely used, in the American system.
+Larger amounts of precious metals are conventionally counted in hundreds or thousands of troy ounces, or in kilograms.